NadavPel/TryHackMe-write-ups-and-notes/writeups/thm-takeover.md

 ## Key Takeaway

 **Always inspect SSL certificates** — SANs can contain hidden subdomains that can't be found any other way.
 It's an information source most people completely overlook.

+---

+> **Fun fact:** This room is called "Takeover" for a reason —
+> the real attack here isn't just finding the flag, it's that
+> an attacker could register the exposed S3 bucket name and
+> take over the subdomain entirely.